brannn/duckdb-usd/README.md

 ## Contributing

 Contributions are welcome.
 Please ensure all changes include appropriate tests and follow the existing code style.
-See STATUS.md for current project status and known gaps.

 ## License